College of Letters & Science

 The certificate in German requires 15 credits of German course work beyond German 204 (Fourth Semester German), to include at least two courses from the 300 level or higher.
 Transfer and retro credits may not be applied toward the certificate, though German credits earned through a UW-sponsored study abroad program may.

-The 15 credits required for the certificate would be typically distributed as follows, depending at what level students begin their study of German at UW-Madison: three courses at the intermediate level (249, 258, and 262; or 249 and the six-credit 274/284) and two advanced-level (numbered 300 and above) courses.
+The 15 credits required for the certificate would be typically distributed as follows, depending at what level students begin their study of German at UW–Madison: three courses at the intermediate level (249, 258, and 262; or 249 and the six-credit 274/284) and two advanced-level (numbered 300 and above) courses.
 The 200-level courses provide students with a solid foundation on which to develop proficiency in speaking and reading German.
 At the advanced level, students build on that foundation by choosing from among a range of courses in German literature, linguistics, and culture.
 Course work for the certificate in German cannot be taken on a pass/fail basis.

 The Department of German works closely with International Academic Programs to provide a range of opportunities for study in Germany and the Netherlands, for majors and nonmajors alike.
 See the section on Academic Programs Abroad in this catalog for additional information on summer, one-semester, and full-academic-year programs.